New York City declares monkeypox a public health emergency - NewsBreak

 New York City declares monkeypox a public health emergency

-Officials in New York City declared a public health emergency due to the spread of the monkeypox virus Saturday, calling the city “the epicenter” of the outbreak.
+Officials in New York declared a public health emergency Saturday over the spread of the monkeypox virus , calling the city “the epicenter” of the outbreak.

-The announcement Saturday by Mayor Eric Adams and health Commissioner Ashwin Vasan said as many as 150,000 city residents could be at risk of infection.
-The declaration will allow officials to issue emergency orders under the city health code and amend code provisions to implement measures to help slow the spread.
+The announcement by Mayor Eric Adams and Health Commissioner Ashwin Vasan said as many as 150,000 residents could be at risk of infection.
+The declaration will allow officials to issue emergency orders under the city health code and amend provisions to implement measures to help slow the spread.

 In the last two days, New York Gov. Kathy Hochul declared a state disaster emergency declaration and the state health department called monkeypox an “imminent threat to public health.”

 New York had recorded 1,345 cases as of Friday, according to data compiled by the Centers for Disease Control and Prevention.
-California had the second-most, with 799.
+California had the second most, with 799 cases.

-The World Health Organization declared monkeypox a global health emergency on July 23 and San Francisco's mayor on Thursday announced a state of emergency over the growing number of cases.
+The World Health Organization declared monkeypox a global health emergency on July 23.

-The once-rare disease has been established in parts of central and west Africa for decades but was not known to spark large outbreaks beyond the continent or to spread widely among people until May, when authorities detected dozens of epidemics in Europe, North America and elsewhere.
+The disease has been established in parts of central and west Africa for decades, but was not known to spark large outbreaks beyond the continent or to spread widely among people until May, when authorities detected dozens of cases in Europe, North America and elsewhere.

 To date, there have been more than 22,000 monkeypox cases reported in nearly 80 countries since May, with about 75 suspected deaths in Africa, mostly in Nigeria and Congo.
 On Friday, Brazil and Spain reported deaths linked to monkeypox, the first reported outside Africa.
 Spain reported a second monkeypox death Saturday.